IEntin/ClientServer/docs/README.md

 still using locks, but this type of locking is relatively rare for large tasks and does not\
 affect overall performance.

+Memory reuse: server and clients almost do not allocate after short warmup period.

 Tuning the memory buffer size allows to reduce memory footprint of the software,\
 especially of the client, which can in turn reduce hardware requirements.